hiplunatic/simpleHTTPServer/README.md

-## simpleHTTPServer
-A simple node HTTP server

-#simply serves HTTP pages. nothing facy!
+#simply serves HTTP pages. nothing fancy!

+simple HTTP server built using node.js with no other libraries or dependancies.